OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/includes/virtual-machines-sql-server-akv-next-steps.md

    GO
    ```

-1. Faça o backup do banco de dados especificando a criptografia com a chave assimétrica armazenada no cofre de chave.
+1. <span data-ttu-id="76460-118">Faça o backup do banco de dados especificando a criptografia com a chave assimétrica armazenada no cofre de chave.</span><span class="sxs-lookup"><span data-stu-id="76460-118">Backup the database specifying encryption with the asymmetric key stored in the key vault.</span></span>

    ``` sql
    USE master;